Estimation of a multivariate von Mises distribution for contaminated torus data: Empirical applications

-In the next subsection we illustrate our new procedure using to data sets.
-The first data sets is bivariate and it is about protein torsion angles while the second data sets has five dimensions and regards the wind direction.
+In this section, we illustrate the proposed procedure using two real data sets.
+The first is a bivariate data set concerning protein torsion angles, while the second is a five-dimensional data set involving wind direction.